 PAST HISTORY OF THE RIOTS

 There have been hundreds of Hindu-Muslim riots in India since AD 1714.
 There have been conflicts between Hindus and Muslims right since AD 636.
-The foreign Muslims committed horrible atrocities on the Hindus in the medieval period.
-Muslims were the aggressors in almost all the Gujarat riots right since AD 1714.
+The Muslims have committed horrible atrocities on the Hindus in the medieval period.
+Muslims were the aggressors in all the Gujarat riots right since AD 1714.
 In the 1940s in particular, the Hindus suffered terribly in the Ahmedabad riots.
 There were also horrible riots in 1969 and 1985 in Gujarat.
 Wounds of the past haunted the people.